Putnjiek/DockStat/README.md

 ---

 ## 🚫 Known Issues
+### Open:

+2. Adding the default theme will make other themes unusable due to not being able to select them.

+---
+### Resolved:

 1. Theme switching only works once to the selected theme, you cant change back (yet).
 See the code logic here: